 Will you link me/plug me/review my work?

 Thanks for asking, but I don’t link on request.
 I do link quite often to comics that I find on my own or that are recommended to me, and I read a lot of webcomics.
-If you would like me to link you, the best way is to do a good job on your comic.
-I will eventually find it and say something about it.
-I am also unable to do a review of your comic work.
-Unfortunately it takes too much time out of my day to read through an archive and write up an analysis, especially when I never hear back from the person that I wrote a critique for.
-It’s been necessary for me to learn to spend my time more carefully.
+If you would like me to link you, just do a good job on your comic, as I will find it eventually :]

 I love the way the site works and looks!
 How did you make it?

-I don’t know!
-I put it together in Photoshop and hired my genius friend to code the entire thing for me.
+I have no idea!!
+I mocked it up in Photoshop and hired my genius friend to code the entire thing for me.
 All I know is that 1.
 He is a genius, 2.
 He is not open to new clients at the present and 3.
-The comic runs on ComicPress and is hosted by Dreamhost.
+The comic runs on ComicEasel and is hosted by Dreamhost.

 I am making a comic!
 Do you have any advice?

 Plan ahead!
 You can never plan too far in advance.
-Make sure your plot and characters are original and engaging and that everything you make is something you’d personally love to read.
-Don’t skimp on stuff you are not good at, do your research and practice every day to get to the results you want.
+Put yourself into the comic; make it something nobody else but you could have written.
+Have a theme that matters to you.
+Give your readers something to discuss and think about.
+Make sure you love your characters, even when you hate them.
+Don’t skimp on stuff you’re not good at, do your research and practice every day to get to the results you want.
 When people describe their works as a labor of love, they really know what they’re talking about.
 Make sure you use equal parts labor and love in everything you do.

 When will Angora get some clothes?